CaioslppUO/Agrobot/src/arduino/readme.md

-# Arduino code for control the agrobot:
+# Arduino code to control the agrobot:

   * This code allows arduino to receive information (Uart Communication) and transmit to Hover MainBoard (I2C Communication).

-# Protocol for send uart to the arduino:
+# Protocol to send uart to the arduino:

  * Are three varaible that control the mainBoard(hoverBoard):
      * Speed.